yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/tls-authentication.md

 This configuration requires the client to use client-to-server encryption and authenticate with the appropriate certificate to connect.

 {{< note title="Note" >}}
-This was the previous default for TLS without authentication; this example shows the `ysql_hba_conf_csv` configuration to use to replicate the previous behavior.
+Before version 2.5.2, this was the default for TLS without authentication.
+This example shows the `ysql_hba_conf_csv` configuration to use to replicate the previous behavior.
 {{< /note >}}

 To create the database, execute the following command: